karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

 ---
 title: "How to build a .NET template and use it within Visual Studio.
 Part 2: Creating a template package"
-date: 2021-06-10T14:25:29+02:00
+date: 2021-06-17T10:01:29+02:00
 draft: true
 tags: ["dotnet", "csharp", "templates", "vs", "visual", "studio"]
 ---

 > This is a 2 part-series.
-> - In **part 1** I talked about some key concepts that you should know when creating a .NET template.
->   - If you want to read it, click [**here**](https://www.mytechramblings.com/posts/create-dotnet-templates-for-visual-studio-part-1/)
+> - **Part 1**: Key concepts that you should know when creating a .NET template.
+If you want to read it, click [**here**](https://www.mytechramblings.com/posts/create-dotnet-templates-for-visual-studio-part-1/)
-> - In **part 2** I will show you the process of converting a few .NET apps into .NET templates, package them together in a single NuGet file and use them as template within Visual Studio.
+> - **Part 2**: How to convert a few .NET apps into .NET templates, package them together in a single NuGet pack and use them as templates within Visual Studio.

 **Just show me the code**
-As always if you don’t care about the post I have upload the source code on my [Github](https://github.com/karlospn/pack-dotnet-templates-example).
+As always if you don’t care about the post I have upload the source code on my [Github](https://github.com/karlospn/MyTechRamblings.Templates).
 Also I have upload the NuGet package to [nuget.org](https://www.nuget.org/packages/MyTechRamblings.Templates).

 # **Creating the MyTechRamblings.Templates package**

-In the following sections I will be converting 3 apps into templates, package them in a NuGet file named ``MyTechRamblings.Templates`` and showing you how to use them within Visual Studio.
+In the following sections I will be converting 3 apps into .NET templates, package them in a NuGet pack named ``MyTechRamblings.Templates`` and showing you how to use them within Visual Studio.

 The ``MyTechRamblings.Templates`` package will contain 2 solution templates and 1 project template.

 Before start coding remember what I said in part 1:

-> - **Using custom .NET CLI templates within Visual Studio is only available in Visual Studio version 16.8 or higher**.
+> - **Using custom .NET templates within Visual Studio is only available in Visual Studio version 16.8 or higher**.
-> - **Also if you're creating a solution template you need at least Visual Studio version 16.10 or higher.**
+> - **Also if you're creating or using a solution template you need at least Visual Studio version 16.10 or higher.**

 # 1. Prerequisites: